ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/project_documentation.md

 ## Contributing guidance

 When collaborating, it is also useful to set out the standards used within your project.
-This might include particular packages required for certain tasks and guidance on the [code style](code-style) used in the project.
+This might include particular packages required for certain tasks and guidance on the code style used in the project.
 Consider including a code of conduct if you plan to have contributors from outside your organisation.

-The following is an example of the CONTRIBUTING file from the [gptables package](https://github.com/best-practice-and-impact/gptables/blob/master/CONTRIBUTING.md):
+The following is an example of the CONTRIBUTING file from the [gptables package](https://github.com/best-practice-and-impact/gptables/blob/master/CONTRIBUTING.md) [1]:
 `````{tabs}

 ````{tab} Markdown